FranzDiebold/dockerize-datascience/README.md

 The current directory is mounted into the container.

-If you want to install dependencies, you should use the Jupyter environment\_.
+If you want to install dependencies, you should use the Jupyter environment.

 ### Jupyter environment